BREAKOUT SESSIONS: THURSDAY, JUNE 1, 2023

 Executive function (EF) skills have been linked to academic achievement and learning outcomes in children.
 This session will explore the relationships that exist among Executive Function (EF) skill deficits, symptoms of depression and anxiety, and socioeconomic status (SES).
 It will also focus on intervention and resources for explicit instruction and how to create an EF rich environment.

-Keith Watson, Ed.D, Assistant Director of Student Services, CAIU 15
+Keith Watson, Ed.D, Assistant Director of Student Services, Capital Area IU 15

 Connecting the Dots Around Suicide Assessment